 HCL Commerce includes sample storefront designs that illustrate the use of the remote store model.

 The Next.js store offers customizable features for storefronts using the Next.js framework.
-It uses the same data template as the ReactJS stores and supports business-to-consumer (B2C) and business-to-business (B2B) use cases.
+It uses the headless store data template and supports business-to-consumer (B2C) and business-to-business (B2B) use cases.
 The store includes pages for browsing, shopping, checkout, and account management, and uses Elasticsearch for search functions.

 The Next.js store application is enabled for B2B e-commerce.
 The sample B2B storefront is called Ruby B2B.
 The B2B Next.js store features include B2B features, in addition to all of the available features in the B2C storefront, with the exception of guest-user shopping flows.